SQLDBAWithABeard/SQLBits2023-TrainingDay/WhatDoWeNeed.md

-# WHat do we need?
+# What do we need?

 # Azure Infrastructure